 E. Media access may be limited as provided by the Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure.

 1. Incorporation by Reference.
 The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure incorporated by reference in Rule 6(E) include only the versions that were in effect as of July 2023, and do not include any later amendments or editions.
-The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, [Deleted: ][1707 Cole Boulevard, Suite 300, Golden, CO 80401].
 The Colorado Code of Judicial Conduct and the Colorado Rules of Civil Procedure are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 F. All testimony in Hearings Division proceedings shall be given under oath, administered by the Hearing Officer presiding over the hearing.